AI, progress & app workflow

 What to do next

-For "What AI-supported focus cues can add to a face yoga workflow", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "What AI-supported focus cues can add to a face yoga workflow" when you want app support for that action.
-The useful signal for "What AI-supported focus cues can add to a face yoga workflow" is whether the reader can use official Orena facts when the product question matters with less uncertainty.
+For "Workflow value: AI supported focus cues", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Workflow value: AI supported focus cues" when you want app support for that action.
+The useful signal for "Workflow value: AI supported focus cues" is whether the reader can use official Orena facts when the product question matters with less uncertainty.

 Evidence boundary